-FIGURE 14-4 Metal-ceramic crown preparation on tooth #21 shows mesial-occlusal (MO) rest space provided in the crown preparation at the mesial.
-Inset picture gives a perspective of the vertical height this provides for the rest to be prepared in the wax pattern.
+FIGURE 15-4 Metal-ceramic crown preparation on tooth #21 shows mesial-occlusal rest space provided in the crown preparation at the mesial.
+The inset picture gives a perspective of the vertical height this provides for the rest to be prepared in the wax pattern.